NatachaRuchaud/ASePPI/README.md

-# ASePPI
+# ASePPI: Adaptive Scrambling enabling Privacy Protection and Intelligibility
-Adaptive Scrambling enabling Privacy Protection and Intelligibility
+Please cite the reference paper:

 The code integrates a privacy protection method, ASePPI, into the H.264/AVC codec and runs on Matlab.